CallumDennisIE/2405-hackathon-team3/README.md

 Browser | Outcome | Pass/Fail
 --- | --- | ---
-Google Chrome | No issues with appearance, responsiveness, or functionality. | Pass Safari | No issues with appearance, responsiveness, or functionality. | Pass Mozilla Firefox | No issues with appearance, responsiveness, or functionality. | Pass Microsoft Edge | No issues with appearance, responsiveness, or functionality. | Pass JoyUI Native Browser | No issues with appearance, responsiveness, or functionality. | Pass
+Google Chrome | No issues with appearance, responsiveness, or functionality. | Pass Safari | Issues with appearance, responsiveness, or functionality.* | Fail Mozilla Firefox | No issues with appearance, responsiveness, or functionality. | Pass Microsoft Edge | No issues with appearance, responsiveness, or functionality. | Pass JoyUI Native Browser | No issues with appearance, responsiveness, or functionality. | Pass